argoproj/argo-workflows/docs/synchronization.md

 ## Queuing

-When a Workflow cannot acquire a lock it will be placed into a ordered queue.
+When a workflow cannot acquire a lock it will be placed into a ordered queue.

-You can set a [`priority`](parallelism.md#priority) on Workflows.
+You can set a [`priority`](parallelism.md#priority) on workflows.
 The queue is first ordered by priority: a higher priority number is placed before a lower priority number.
-The queue is then ordered by `creationTimestamp`: older Workflows are placed before newer workflows.
+The queue is then ordered by `creationTimestamp`: older workflows are placed before newer workflows.

 Workflows can only acquire a lock if they are at the front of the queue for that lock.